-- the costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects. - the costs of getting the carboplatin and paclitaxel ready and giving it to you. - your insurance co-pays and deductibles.
+- The costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects.
+This includes any blood tests, all imaging scans, and the electrocardiogram. - The costs of getting the MK-3475 (pembrolizumab) and standard chemotherapy drugs, carboplatin and pemetrexed, ready and giving it to you. - Your insurance co-pays and deductibles.